 2) Is there is something we should do?

 Best thing to do is sit tight and continue providing him a loving home.
 It seems you are there already.
 His whiskers will grow back within a few weeks.
 Cats use their whiskers to navigate around so do not make changes around them, lest kitty becomes confused.
 Also, while I always recommend that cats stay indoors, it is especially important that your cat stay inside until his whiskers grow back.
 He will be at a serious disadvantage without them.
 Simba

 My kitty was curious and wanted to know what I was cooking.
 He stuck his poor little face right into the flame of the stove.
 Nothing was hurt but his whiskers (his eyes are fine).
-His poor whiskers are singed!
+His poor whiskers are gone!
 A friend had the same thing happen to her cat and told me I should trim the burnt edges so they would grow back quicker.
 Do you think that this is a good idea?
 Thanks a lot.
 Desiree and Runt

 Dear Desiree and Runt,

 Poor little fella!
 I hope that this discourages him from snooping around the stove!
 My concern with cutting his whiskers is in the cutting itself.
 Runt will not appreciate having his whiskers cut, cats are very sensitive in their whiskers.
 He will naturally shake and try to escape, that coupled with the presence of sharp objects near his face worries me.

 The burnt ends will fall off on their own and new will grow back in.
 Give Runt some time.
 However, if you must cut, do it very carefully and have someone hold Runt while you gently trim the outer edges only.
 Simba